-Issuer and Paying Agent Premium Tobacco Holdings Limited, a company incorporated under the laws of the British Virgin Island, with registration number 517245, and having its registered address at Craigmuir Chambers, Road Town, Tortola, VG 1110 British Virgin Island Listing Sponsor and SEM Authorised Representative and Placing Agent Safyr Capital Partners Ltd, a company incorporated under the laws of Mauritius, with registration number C16136372 and having its registered address at B5-08/09 Level 5, Tower B & C, 1 Cybercity Ebene 72201.
+Issuer Premium Tobacco Holdings Limited, a company incorporated under the laws of the British Virgin Island, with registration number 517245, and having its registered address at Craigmuir Chambers, Road Town, Tortola, VG 1110 British Virgin Island Listing Sponsor and SEM Authorised Representative and Placing Agent Safyr Capital Partners Ltd, a company incorporated under the laws of Mauritius, with registration number C16136372 and having its registered address at B5-08/09 Level 5, Tower B & C, 1 Cybercity Ebene 72201.
 Registrar and Transfer Agent SBM (NBFC) Holdings Ltd, a bank incorporated under the laws of Mauritius, with registration number C099120, and having its registered address at 5 Bank Street, Ebene Cybercity, Mauritius.
+Paying Agent SBM (NBFC) Holdings Ltd, a bank incorporated under the laws of Mauritius, with registration number C099120, and having its registered address at 5 Bank Street, Ebene Cybercity, Mauritius.
 Legal counsel Eversheds Sutherland (Mauritius), a company incorporated under the laws of Mauritius, with registration number C14123828, and having its registered address at Level 12, Hennessy Tower, Pope Hennessy Street, Port-Louis, Republic of Mauritius.
 Auditors BDO LLP, a limited liability partnership formed under the laws of the United Kingdom, and having its registered address at 55, Baker Street, London W1U 7EU, United Kingdom Noteholders The person registered in the Register maintained by the Registrar and Transfer Agent